businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Diagram: IPv6 host exposure and common mistakes.

-Linux hosts receive IPv6 RA messages, and some Linux hosts that are dual-stack with link-local addresses establish outbound IPv6 sessions.
+Linux hosts receive IPv6 RA messages, and some dual-stack Linux hosts with link-local addresses establish outbound IPv6 sessions.
 The link-local is local to the link, and the first-hop router sends an ICMP reply saying “out of scope.”
-Most Linux OS will terminate IPv6 sessions so you can fall back to IPv4.
+Most Linux OSs will terminate IPv6 sessions so you can fall back to IPv4.

 However, other versions of Linux do not fall back immediately and wait for TCP to time out, causing significant application outages.
 As a temporary measure, people started to build IPv6 tunnels.
 As a result, tunnel-related exposure exists.
 Teredo is the most notorious attack on IPv6.
 Therefore, all IPv6 tunnels should be blocked by the firewall.